MatteoTomassetti/dsp/statistics/9-2-resampling.md

 ```

 Therefore, the p-values for the two methods are very similar and there is no reason to choose one model over the other.
+Based of the hypothesis tests performed here we can conclude that the difference in pregnancy length is not statistically significant and it is most likely due to randomness because the p-value is large (i.e. greater than 5%).
+On the other hand, the p-value when testing the difference in birth weight is zero, so it is likely that the population of first and other babies have different mean birth weight.